-Among a series of 559 patients presenting with CMI, 107 patients had already undergone a foramen magnum decompression.
-Of these, 27 had also been treated by a syrinx shunt.
-Fifty-six of these 107 patients were not operated: in 40 patients, a revision was not recommended because the neurological status was stable or considered unlikely to be stabilized by another intervention, while 16 refused another operation.
+Among a series of 856 patients presenting with CM I, 158 patients had already undergone a foramen magnum decompression.
+Of these, 36 had an additional syrinx shunt implanted.
+Ninety-two of these 158 patients were not operated: In 64 patients a revision was not recommended because the neurological status was stable or considered unlikely to be stabilized by another intervention, while 28 refused another operation.
 The majority of patients, in whom a revision was not recommended, presented because they were disappointed by the result of their decompression.
 Burning-type dysesthesias were the commonest complaint of these patients.
-Although many other symptoms were often improved and a syrinx had decreased, this type of pain persisted and was notoriously difficult to treat with analgesics.
+Despite postoperative improvements of other symptoms and a reduction of syrinx size, this type of neuropathic pain may persist and turn out to be notoriously difficult to treat.
 It is important to inform a patient before surgery that burning-type dysesthesias may not respond to an otherwise successful decompression.
 Bernard Williams even observed postoperative aggravations in a few patients despite regression of a syrinx (personal communication).
 However, this was not observed in this series.
-Surgery was not recommended for most patients with a history of postoperative meningitis or after multiple procedures at the foramen magnum considering the increased risks of another intervention and the reduced chances for success under such circumstances.
+No surgery at the foramen magnum was recommended for most patients with a history of bacterial meningitis or after multiple procedures at the foramen magnum, considering the increased risks of another intervention and the